-Allows you to enable your core processor's speed to run faster than the marked frequency in a specific condition.
+This item allows you to enable your core processor's speed to run faster than the base operating frequency when it is below operating power, current and temperature specification limit.
 Configuration options: [Disabled] [Enabled]

-- Turbo Mode is only available on selected CPU models only. - The following first three items appear only when you set the Turbo Mode to [Enabled].
+The following items appear only when you set the Turbo Mode to [Enabled].